 The Etruscan Coast

-Facing the Etruscan Coast, and in close contact with the Maremma wildlife and marine oasis, the 4 star Hermitage Hotel in Bibbona is an ideal starting point for a high quality, relaxing vacation surrounded by nature.
+Facing the Etruscan Coast, and in close contact with the Maremma wildlife and marine oasis, the Hermitage Hotel in Bibbona is an ideal starting point for a high quality, relaxing vacation surrounded by nature.

 The breathtaking pine tree forests on the coasts of Cecina and Donoratico are only the first step in exploring the diversity that characterizes the area.